arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 > install_oled_lib.bat -p <device port>
 ```

 The `<device port>` is the name of the USB port that your computer assigned to the Nano ESP32.
-There are several ways to find it, depending on your OS, for examples:
+There are several ways to find it, depending on your Operating System, for example:

 - You can use the Arduino IDE 2.x,  [here](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) a guide.
 - You can look it using the Arduino Lab for MicroPython by clicking `Connect` after have connected the Alvik with the USB cable.